erpc-io/eRPC/README.md

    to the application.
  * The two interesting cases first:
-   * Request MsgBuffer ownership at server: The request handler loses ownership of the request MsgBuffer when it returns, at which point eRPC frees it.
+   * Request MsgBuffer ownership at server: The request handler loses ownership of the request MsgBuffer when it returns, or when it calls `enqueue_response()`, whichever is first.
+      * When `enqueue_response()` is called, we allow the client to send us a new request.
+So we cannot wait until the request handler returns to bury the request MsgBuffer.
+If we do so, we can bury a newer request's MsgBuffer when a background request handler returns.
+      * The app loses ownership of the request MsgBuffer when the request handler returns, even though eRPC may delay burying it until `enqueue_response()` is called.
+This constraint is required because we execute foreground handlers for short requests off the RX ring.
-     This is true for both foreground and background request handlers.
-Note that request handle ownership is released on `enqueue_response()`, which may happen after the request handler returns.
+      * Request handle ownership is released on `enqueue_response()`, which may happen after the request handler returns.
    * Response MsgBuffer ownership at client: The response MsgBuffer is owned by the user.
  * The two less interesting cases: